 - 1 lb Purple Grapes

-- 14 oz D’Gari Gelatin Dessert pineapple or mango
+- 14 oz D'Gari Gelatin Dessert prepared liquid in any fruit flavor

 Instructions

-- Finish off by laying out purple grapes.
-Dissolve jello in hot water, following instructions on the box.
-Let the jello mixture cool competently.
+- Finish off by laying out the purple grapes.
+Dissolve the jello in hot water, following the instructions on the box.
+You will need 14 oz of prepared, liquid jello (not 14 oz of powder).
+Let the jello mixture cool completely.
+Note: I only recommend the D'Gari Gelatin Dessert brand for this recipe.
+Using other brands of flavored jello may not set well.

-- Slowly pour in the mixture over the fruits.
-Shake the tray a little, so it goes through all the sides.
-Cover the fruit competently with the jello.
+- Slowly pour the cooled mixture over the fruits.
+Shake the tray a little, so the liquid goes through all the sides.
+Cover the fruit completely with the jello liquid.

-- Leave it refrigerated until completely set, for about 2 hours.
-In order to remove it from the tray, pour hot water into a large bowl, and place the dish into it.
+- Refrigerate the cake until the jello is completely set, about 2 hours.
+In order to remove it from the tray, pour hot water into a separate large bowl, and place the jello cake mold into it.
 As soon as you see a little bit of melting on the sides, cover the jello with a serving plate and turn it over.
 If necessary, wipe off the sides around the jello.

-- Return to the refrigerator to keep it cold, until ready to serve.
-I would only remove the cake from tray a few hours before serving.
+- Return the cake to the refrigerator to keep it cold, until ready to serve.
+I would only remove the cake from the tray a few hours before serving.

 Does it turn out as well with plain gelatin.